 Even small amounts of sun exposure throughout the day add up and can cause changes to your skin’s texture.
 Therefore, it’s best to wear sunscreen every day, at least on your face, to protect your skin from damaging UV rays.

-While sun damage may be a leading cause of wrinkles, other factors play a big role, too, such as your diet, sleep patterns, general health, and use of cigarettes, alcohol and other drugs.
+While sun damage may be a leading cause of wrinkles and fine lines, other factors play a big role, too, such as your diet, sleep patterns, general health, and use of cigarettes, alcohol and other drugs.

-A number of expensive and sometimes risky treatments are available to get rid of wrinkles, most of which need to be performed in dermatologists’ offices.
+A number of expensive and sometimes risky treatments are available to get rid of forehead wrinkles and fine lines, most of which need to be performed in dermatologists’ offices.
 Unfortunately, most results don’t last very long and need to be repeated frequently to keep signs of aging from coming back.
 Plus, these treatments aren’t always suitable for sensitive skin, as they can cause negative reactions such as redness, irritation and even eye drooping.

-Among the most common treatments for wrinkles include:
+Among the most common treatments for wrinkles and fine lines include:

-Injections such as Botox, which are most often used to get rid of wrinkles on the forehead and around the eyes.
+Injections such as Botox, which are most often used to get rid of forehead wrinkles and around the eyes.